An Objective Approach to Dividing Equity

 Alternatively, John could take a $100 printer that he owns and contribute it to the company in exchange for 10 shares of stock.
 We end up at the same place, except that there was no cash exchanged.
 Rather, the stock took the place of the money.

-There are four things of value founders can contribute towards a startup:
+There are four things of value founders can contribute towards a new business venture:

 - Tangible or Real Property,